drshahizan/BDM/exercise/case/cs1.md

 “After several times, the website has failed to meet the standards and make it easier for people to register for the vaccine,” he said, adding that the public had also discovered that the site was run using a free version of Cloudflare.

 ## Questions
-The article you shared is about the frustration and anger of Malaysians over the inefficient booking system for the AstraZeneca COVID-19 vaccine.
-The system was reportedly slow, crashed frequently, and had security issues.
-Many people were unable to secure a slot for the vaccine, while some claimed that the slots were taken by bots or hackers.
 Questions related to big data management based on the case study are:

 - What are the benefits and challenges of using big data to manage the vaccine registration process?
 - What are the common tools and frameworks for developing and deploying a user-friendly and reliable website for vaccine registration, such as web servers, databases, cloud services, etc.?